-Matt Albers will start for the White Sox Saturday.
+Matt Albers instead started for the White Sox on Saturday.

 The news of Sale’s scratching set Twitter ablaze with questions about if this year’s American League All-Star starting pitcher was on the move.
 On Friday, rumors circulated that the Texas Rangers were pushing to acquire Sale, but the White Sox reportedly were asking for a hefty return.